khotsozono/sql-data-warehouse-project/README.md

 ## Data Flow

  The data flow of this SQL data warehouse follows the Medallion Architecture, moving data through Bronze, Silver, and Gold layers to progressively improve data quality and usability.
 Raw data from CRM and ERP source systems is first ingested into the Bronze layer, where it is stored in its original form for traceability.
 The data is then cleaned, standardized, and integrated in the Silver layer, ensuring consistency and readiness for analysis.
-Finally, the refined data is transformed into business-focused models in the Gold layer, where fact and dimension tables (such as sales, customers, and products) are created to support reporting, analytics, and decision-making.
+Finally, the refined data is transformed into business focused models in the Gold layer, where fact and dimension tables (such as sales, customers, and products) are created to support reporting, analytics, and decision-making.

 <p align="center">
 <img width="700" height="500" alt="Data Flow Diagram" src="https://github.com/user-attachments/assets/880779ab-2de9-42a8-b24b-d1c93d44714a" />